-Generally, the lead book runner will have the right to release parties from the lock up.
+Generally, the lead book runner will have the right to release parties from the lock-up.
 In recent deals, there are many instances in which there are joint book runners.
 Often, the book runners will make a point of negotiating that the release must be granted jointly by the two (or more) co-book or joint book runners.
 It is less common for a lock-up release to require the consent of all of the underwriters.
 The right to release the lock-up is important, especially in the context of an IPO since releasing the lock-up may enable the co-book runners to secure a role for themselves as the lead underwriters in a follow-on offering by the issuer.

 Under applicable Financial Industry Regulatory Authority (FINRA) rules, the release of a lock-up in the context of an IPO requires that public disclosure through a major news service be made at least two business days prior to the effective date of the release.
 The FINRA rules do not require an announcement for a waiver relating to a transfer not made for consideration to a transferee that has agreed to be bound by the lock-up provisions.
-For forms related to lock-up releases and waivers, see IPO Lock-up Waiver Press Release and Lock-Up Waiver (IPO).